Mercury-vapor lamp: Principle of operation

 The mercury in the tube is a liquid at normal temperatures.
 It needs to be vaporized and ionized before the lamp can produce its full light output.
 To facilitate starting of the lamp, a third electrode is mounted near one of the main electrodes and connected through a resistor to the other main electrode.
 In addition to the mercury, the tube is filled with argon gas at low pressure.
 When power is applied, if there is sufficient voltage to ionize the argon, the ionized argon gas will strike a small arc between the starting electrode and the adjacent main electrode.
 As the ionized argon conducts, the heat from its arc vaporizes the liquid mercury; next, the voltage between the two main electrodes will ionize the mercury gas.
 An arc initiates between the two main electrodes and the lamp will then radiate mainly in the ultraviolet, violet and blue emission lines.
 Continued vaporization of the liquid mercury increases the arc tube pressure to between 2 and 18 bar, depending on lamp size.
 The increase in pressure results in further brightening of the lamp.
 The entire warm-up process takes roughly 4 to 7 minutes.
-Some bulbs include a thermal switch which shorts the starting electrode to the adjacent main electrode, extinguishing the starting arc once the main arc strikes.

-The mercury vapor lamp is a negative resistance device.
+The mercury-vapor lamp is a negative resistance device.
 This means its resistance decreases as the current through the tube increases.
 So if the lamp is connected directly to a constant-voltage source like the power lines, the current through it will increase until it destroys itself.
 Therefore, it requires a ballast to limit the current through it.
-Mercury vapor lamp ballasts are similar to the ballasts used with fluorescent lamps.
-In fact, the first British fluorescent lamps were designed to operate from 80-watt mercury vapor ballasts.
-There are also self-ballasted mercury vapor lamps available.
-These lamps use a tungsten filament in series with the arc tube both to act as a resistive ballast and add full spectrum light to that of the arc tube.
-Self-ballasted mercury vapor lamps can be screwed into a standard incandescent light socket supplied with the proper voltage.
+Mercury-vapor lamp ballasts are similar to the ballasts used with fluorescent lamps.
+In fact, the first British fluorescent lamps were designed to operate from 80-watt mercury-vapor ballasts.
+There are also self-ballasted mercury-vapor lamps available.
+These lamps use a tungsten filament in series with the arc tube both to act as a resistive ballast and add continuous black-body radiation to that of the arc tube.
+Self-ballasted mercury-vapor lamps can be screwed into a standard incandescent light socket supplied with the proper voltage.

 Metal halide

-A very closely related lamp design called the metal halide lamp uses various compounds in an amalgam with the mercury.
+A very closely related lamp design called the metal halide lamp uses various compounds in the form of metal halides with the mercury.
 Sodium iodide and scandium iodide are commonly in use.
 These lamps can produce much better quality light without resorting to phosphors.
 If they use a starting electrode, there is always a thermal shorting switch to eliminate any electrical potential between the main electrode and the starting electrode once the lamp is lit.
 (This electrical potential in the presence of the halides can cause the failure of the glass/metal seal).
 More modern metal halide systems do not use a separate starting electrode; instead, the lamp is started using high voltage pulses as with high-pressure sodium vapor lamps.